apuatcfbd/certgen/README.md

 Our goal -<br />
 Issue a certificate from our Local CA to some of our customers.
 Then they can install that certificate in the printer & also install the root certificate (not the CA cert) in their device (in which they use our web application).
-So our application cna securely connect with their printer & do the printing. <br />
+So our application can securely connect with their printer & do the printing. <br />
 Obviously for the printing to happen there's lot more needed but those are out of this project's context.